rcmpt5/FHNW-chess-club/README.md

 - UC-5 [Log in]: Admin and registered users can authenticate to access personalized features.
 - UC-6 [Enroll in a Tournament]: Users can register for a chess tournament. ++++
 - UC-7 [Challenge a Player]: Users can send and accept match invitations. ++++

+### Use Case Diagram Logic
+UC Challenge a player, Enroll in a tournament, Manage tournaments extend Log in because these actions are not possible without logging in first.<br>
+It is possible to view the tournaments and their details as well as leaderboard without logging in first (public UC). <br>
+View tournament details includes See all tournaments and Enroll in a tournament includes View tournament details because one action calls another.
+F.e. to enroll in a tournament one needs to see that tournament's details. <br>
+User-specific UC: Enroll in a tournament; Challenge a player. <br>
+Admin-specific UC: Manage tournaments.

 ## Design